Eligibility and Entry

 Who is Eligible?

-Any high school student (ages 15-20 in grades 9-12) with a water-related science project is eligible to participate in the Stockholm Junior Water Prize competition.
+Any high school student in grades 9 through 12, who has reached the age of 15 by August 1 of the competition year, and has conducted a water-related science project is eligible to participate in the Stockholm Junior Water Prize competition.
 Teams of up to three students may enter.

-Projects should focus on local, regional, national, or global issues.
+Projects should be aimed at enhancing the quality of life through improvement of water quality, water resources management, or water and wastewater treatment.
+Projects can explore water issues on local, regional, national, or global issues.
 It is essential that all projects use a research-oriented approach, which means they must use scientifically accepted methodologies for experimentation, monitoring, and reporting, including statistical analysis.

 Entry into the State SJWP Competition

-State winners will receive an all-expense-paid trip the national SJWP competition, and must be available to attend the national competition on June 19-20, 2015.
+State winners will receive an all-expenses paid trip the national SJWP competition, and must be available to attend the national competition during the third weekend of June, 2016.

 *State deadlines may vary.
 For specific information on your state, consult the State Deadlines and Awards List .